Connecticut Back Injury Attorney

 - CAT (Computer-assisted tomography) scan: A CAT scan will take about 30 minutes to one hour.
 The patient lies on a table.
 The table slides into a scanner that rotates and takes pictures.
 CAT scans show bones and soft tissues.
 One benefit of a CAT scan is that sections of the spine can be looked at separately.
 CAT scans can also show disk problems, bone problems, bone spurs and joint enlargements.

 - MRI (Magnetic resonance imaging) scan: Similar to a CAT scan, an MRI takes about 30 minutes to one hour, and the patient lies on a table that slides into a machine.
 People who may be claustrophobic can opt for an open MRI rather than closed.
 An MRI shows changes in ligaments and other soft tissues, as well as water loss in disks, facet joint enlargement, herniated disks and stenosis, which is a narrowing of the spinal canal.

 - EMG (Electromyogram): An EMG study is done by inserting small electrodes into muscles in the lower extremities.
 An EMG shows if nerves that are leaving the spine are being pinched or irritated.

 Module Placeholder for “Results-Button”

-Our main offices are located in Stamford, Connecticut, but you can reach us at any of our three convenient Fairfield County locations by calling 877-293-6717 or by contacting us online with a brief description of your situation.
+Call or by contact us online with a brief description of your situation.
 You can speak with a lawyer directly about your case.
 Initial consultations are always provided free of charge and appointments can be made for evenings, weekends, and off-site locations.

 You will pay no fees or costs unless we recover compensation in your case.